moukani/IRISDemos/BaseImages/irisdemodb/README.md

 ## Specifying the IRIS license

 The script will verify if a folder called *./shared* exists.
 If it doesn't, it will create it for you. this folder will be mapped to the /shared folder into your container.
 If you put a file called license.key on this folder, IRIS will use it.
-Otherwise, the IRIS will run without a license.
+Otherwise, the IRIS will run without a license:

+    git
+    └── IRISDemoImages
+        └── BaseImages
+            └─── irisdemodb
+                 ├── shared
+                 │   └── license.key
+                 ├── build.sh
+                 ├── Dockerfile
+                 ├── README.md
+                 ├── run.sh
+                 ├── runinstaller.sh

 ## Calling the Hello IRIS page